Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Discussion

+This discrepancy between Refs.~\cite{OtterSolomon66,SOLOMON1968293} and the present study implies that dilute and dense vortex states may behave differently in the presence of a temperature gradient.

+In the present study, we find that the driving force (momentum flow into the region containing the domain wall) is negligible when the system size is much larger than the coherence length $\xi$.

+The driving force may become significant when the vortex density is finite, and the resulting vortex motion can differ from that of an isolated vortex.
+In Ref.~\cite{Stephen66}, Stephen attributed the motion of vortices toward the colder region to weaker intervortex repulsion in the colder region [see the last seven lines on p.~802 of Ref.~\cite{Stephen66}].
+This effect is absent in the isolated vortex.

+The directional transition of vortex motion between dilute and dense vortex states in the presence of a temperature gradient remains an issue for future study.

-A particularly important field for further application of the results in Sec.~\ref{sec3gradmu} and Appendix~\ref{appendixvortex_spin} is spintronics in superconductors.
+A particularly important field for further application of the results in Sec.~\ref{sec3gradmu} and Sec.~\ref{sec_vortex_spin} is spintronics in superconductors.
 Among these, the vortex spin Hall effect, which was recently examined in Refs.~\cite{KimSeKwon2018,vargunin2019flux,taira2021spin,adachi2024timedependent}, provides specific evidence of the critical role of moving vortices in the spin transport in superconductors.
-These studies have been carried out in a higher-magnetic-field region and thus are complementary to the present work.
+These studies have been carried out in a region under a higher magnetic field and thus are complementary to the present work.

+A further difference between our work and Refs.~\cite{Dorsey92,Sergeev2010} lies in how heat flow is modeled.
+In Refs.~\cite{Dorsey92,Sergeev2010}, heat is carried by the moving vortex---through the transport energy $U_\phi$~\cite{Dorsey92} or the core entropy $S_d^{\rm core}$~\cite{Sergeev2010}---and no thermal diffusion equation for $T(\bm{r},t)$ is included.
+In contrast, our model treats heat flow as quasiparticle diffusion, $\bm{q} = -\kappa[|\psi|^2]\nabla T$, and solves for $T(\bm{r},t)$ directly.
+Near $T_c$, vortex-mediated contributions vanish ($U_\phi \propto (1-T/T_c)\to 0$ and $S_d^{\rm core}\to 0$), whereas $\kappa_n$ remains finite.
+Within the near-$T_c$ regime where the TDGL description applies, quasiparticle diffusion is therefore the relevant heat-flow channel in our model.

+The domain wall model contains no electromagnetic field, yet it gives the same direction of motion toward the hotter region.
+This supports our interpretation that, within the present TDGL-diffusion model, the hotter-region motion originates from the order-parameter dynamics rather than from vortex-mediated electromagnetic heat transport.